Afsheen28/tech-511-cloud-linux/autoscaling/README.md

    * After launching the template, test it to make sure it works.
    * Hover over the "Actions" button and click "Launch instance from template".
    * Notice how everything is filled in before creating an instance, saving time.
+The purpose of having a launch template is to have every rule/configurations ready so that we can get started on making the Auto Scaling group.
    * Launch the instance and click on the public IP address to see if you are able to see the starting page of the Sparta App.
    * May need to wait for 4-5 secs or so for the whole app provision script to run.
    * This is because the whole VM has to be created, and then it has to boot up the app and then finally run the app.
    * But in this case, since we only put in a few commands from the app prov script, it only needs about 40 secs or so to run.

-2. Then create an Auto Scaling Group:
+## 2. Then create an Auto Scaling Group:
    * Click on the "Auto Scaling Groups" tabs on the left right at the bottom.
    * Then click "Create Auto Scaling Group" at the top right.
    * Write "tech511-afsheen-sparta-app-asg" in the Auto Scaling group name.